 Hepatitis B is used to prevent Hepatitis B virus infection.

 How hepatitis b works

-Hepatitis B is a vaccine.
-It helps develop immunity by initiating a mild infection.
-This type of infection does not cause illness, but it does stimulate the body's immune system to produce antibodies to protect against any future infections.
+Hepatitis B is a vaccine which helps develop immunity by initiating a mild infection.
+This type of infection does not cause illness but stimulates the body's immune system to produce antibodies (proteins) to protect against any future infections.